 Having an attorney on your side can make it easier to get the compensation you deserve.
 You need a professional attorney who can deal with the insurance company.
 You also may need representation in court.

-Travis G. Black & Associates is an injury law firm in Sacramento.
-When you need Sacramento CA personal injury attorneys, Travis G. Black & Associates can represent you.
+The Law Office of Black & DePaoli, PC is an injury law firm in Sacramento.
+When you need Sacramento CA personal injury attorneys, The Law Office of Black & DePaoli, PC can represent you.